harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - In C++14 and below, `Pair p2(3, 5.5f);` would cause a compile error.
 Template argument types must be explicitly stated (e.g. `Pair<int, float> p2(3, 5.5f)`).

+>[!warning] CTAD can't be used to initialize a (non-static) member of another `struct`.
+>All template arguments must be explicitly specified.

+>[!warning] CTAD doesn't work with function parameters.
+>All template arguments must be explicitly specified.

 #### Deduction guides (C++17)
 - <mark class="hltr-trippy">Deduction guides</mark> are mechanisms that help the compiler deduce template arguments when creating an instance of a class template (or a templated struct).
 	- Deduction guides reduce the need to explicitly specify template arguments in certain situations, making code more concise and readable.